Voyage LA Interview with Kim Grant

 Promoting a world of musical talent through personal service, innovative thinking and action.

-KG Music Press strives for innovative campaign strategies, meticulous attention to client needs and creative networking across the music industry.
+Mission: KG Music Press strives for innovative campaign strategies, meticulous attention to client needs and creative networking across the music industry.
 Grounded by core values and strengthened by independence, KG Music Press helps clients communicate, engage and build relationships with other music industry associates with genuine enthusiasm for what we do.

 In addition to being a music publicist, Grant (alongside Liz Garo and Pam Moore) founded the Los Angeles, weekly roots music series, The Grand Ole Echo in 2005.
 The Grand Ole Echo won the LA Magazine award for “Best of LA-Urban Honky Tonk” in both 2008 and 2012.
 Also with Garo, Grant helped to curate the Roots Roadhouse American-roots music festival.
 Alongside Julie Richmond, Grant co-hosts a yearly day party during the SXSW music conference called, Grand Ole Austin at Maria's Taco Xpress.
-2015 marks the "GOA"s 3rd year running.
 Grant is a current contributor to online music magazine, Turnstyled Junkpiled where she writes about music happening on the west coast.
 Her love of music and the music community is what helps her as an advocate for the Southern California music scene and the music scene as a whole.